millengustavo/ml-books/python-ml/notes.md

 > **Graph-based clustering**: not covered in the book. e.g, **spectral clustering**

-## Ch12.
+# Ch12.
 Implementing a Multilayer Artificial Neural Network from Scratch

+# Ch13.
+Parallelizing Neural Network Training with TensorFlow

+# Ch14.
+Going Deeper - The Mechanics of TensorFlow

+# Ch15.
+Classifying Images with Deep Convolutional Neural Networks

+# Ch16.
+Modeling Sequential Data Using Recurrent Neural Networks

+# Ch17.
+Generative Adversarial Networks for Synthesizing New Data

+# Ch18.
+Reinforcement Learning for Decision Making in Complex Environments